Dudemanguy/vmn/README.md

 sudo ninja -C build install
 ```

-## Usage
+## Configuration
-vmn reads its configuration in the standard `$USER/.confg/vmn/config` directory.
-By default, vmn will search XDG_MUSIC_DIR, `$USER/Music`, if no library directory is specified.
-If a different library directory needs to be read then specify it in the config file like so.
+By default, vmn will search XDG_MUSIC_DIR, `$USER/Music`, for audio files.
+It's very likely that you would prefer a different directory.
+To do so, specify the library directory in `$USER/.config/vmn/config` like so.
 ```
 library = "path/to/music/directory"
 ```

-Then, simply run the `vmn` executable.
+vmn accepts two different kinds of configurations: one for the vmn program itself and another for the mpv client.
+All configuration values are specified in the same `$USER/.config/vmn/config` file.
+The syntax is the same however options for vmn are enclosed in quotes while the options for the mpv client follow standard [mpv.conf syntax](https://github.com/mpv-player/mpv/blob/master/etc/mpv.conf).
+Most mpv options should work without a problem.

+## Usage
 Current keybindings are the following.

 * scroll up: `k` or `Up Arrow`
 * scroll down: `j` or `Down Arrow`